I love qigong, and the art is priceless tome. So it hurts me when people say, “I can’t afford your classes.”

 How much would you save by changing your monthly phone plan?

 If all else fails, if you truly can’t make ends meet but you are sincere in your desire to learn these arts, then there is another solution.
 I have a scholarship program that you can apply for where you can receive free training in exchange for volunteering your time for a charity.
 Email me for details.
-Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
 In addition to my blog, I also teach online courses and offer in-person retreats and workshops.